Navier-Stokes Existence and Smoothness: The Millennium Problem

 The prize

-In the year 2000, the Clay Mathematics Institute selected seven of the most important unsolved problems in mathematics and offered a $1 million prize for each.
-The Navier-Stokes existence and smoothness problem is one of them.
+In 2000, the Clay Mathematics Institute picked seven of the hardest unsolved problems in mathematics and put $1 million on each one.
+The Navier-Stokes existence and smoothness problem made the list.

-The question, informally: do the equations of fluid motion always have smooth, well-behaved solutions, or can they break down?
+The question, stripped down: do the equations of fluid motion always produce smooth, well-behaved solutions, or can they blow up?

-To date, no one has claimed the prize.
-The problem remains wide open — though there has been remarkable progress in understanding what a solution (or a breakdown) would look like.
+Nobody has claimed the prize.
+Not even close.
+There's been real progress in understanding what a solution (or a breakdown) would look like, but the problem itself remains wide open.

 The prize requires either: